Behind The Scenes: Don’t underestimate the athleticism of cowboys

-SAN ANGELO– It doesn’t take just passion and family tradition to compete in a rodeo it takes a lot of athleticism behind the scenes just like any other sport.
+SAN ANGELO, Texas — It doesn’t take just passion and family tradition to compete in a rodeo — it takes a lot of athleticism behind the scenes just like any other sport.

 Professional Bull Rider Dillon Tyner, sees bull riding as his way of life.
-Tyner acknowledges the fact that people do see it as a dangerous sport but despite that, he and other cowboys have similar perspectives.
+Tyner acknowledges the fact that people do see it as a dangerous sport but despite that, he and other cowboys have similar perspectives in their approach to thinking about it.

 Nevertheless, Thurston keeps the possibility of getting hurt in the back of his mind.